Bee Gees: Odessa, Cucumber Castle and break-up

 By 1969, Robin began to feel that Stigwood had been favouring Barry as the frontman.

-The Bee Gees' performances in early 1969 on the Top of the Pops and The Tom Jones Show performing "I Started a Joke" and "First of May" as a medley was one of the last live performances of the group with Robin.
+The Bee Gees' performances in early 1969 on the Top of the Pops and The Tom Jones Show, singing "I Started a Joke" and "First of May" as a medley, were the final appearances of the group with Robin.

 Their next album, which was to have been a concept album called Masterpeace, evolved into the double-album Odessa.
 Most rock critics felt this was the best Bee Gees album of the 1960s with its progressive rock feel on the title track, the country-flavoured "Marley Purt Drive" and "Give Your Best", and ballads such as "Melody Fair" and "First of May" (the last of which became the only single from the album and a UK # 6 hit).
 Feeling the flipside, "Lamplight", should have been the A-side, Robin quit the group in mid-1969 and launched a solo career.

 The first of many Bee Gees compilations, Best of Bee Gees, was released featuring the non-LP single "Words" plus the Australian hit "Spicks and Specks".
 The single "Tomorrow Tomorrow" was also released and was a moderate hit in the UK, where it reached No. 23, but it was only No. 54 in the US.
 The compilation reached the top 10 in both the UK and the US.

-While Robin pursued his solo career, Barry, Maurice and Petersen continued on as the Bee Gees recording their next album, Cucumber Castle.
+While Robin pursued his solo career, Barry, Maurice and Petersen continued as the Bee Gees on their next album, Cucumber Castle.
 The band made their debut performance without Robin at Talk of the Town.
-They had recruited their sister, Lesley, into the group at this time.
+They had recruited their sister, Lesley, to participate in at least one performance at this time as a replacement for Robin.
 To accompany the album, they also filmed a TV special with Frankie Howerd and cameos from several other contemporary pop and rock stars, which aired on the BBC in December 1970.
 Petersen played drums on the tracks recorded for the album but was fired from the group after filming began (he went on to form the Humpy Bong with Jonathan Kelly).
 His parts were edited out of the final cut of the film and Pentangle drummer Terry Cox was recruited to complete the recording of songs for the album.
+A proposed feature film starring the group, Lord Kitchener's Little Drummer Boys, was not made.

 After the album was released in early 1970, it seemed that the Bee Gees were finished.
 The leadoff single, "Don't Forget to Remember", was a big hit in the UK, reaching No. 2, but only reached No. 73 in the US.
 The next two singles, "I.O.I.O." and "If I Only Had My Mind on Something Else", barely scraped the charts.
 On 1 December 1969, Barry and Maurice parted ways professionally.